sky-uk/osprey/README.md

 password: ***
 Logged in to local.cluster
 ```
+* Note: When using a cloud identity provider, a link to the respective online
+login form will be shown in the terminal.
+The user must click on this link and
+follow the login steps.

 It will generate the kubeconfig file creating a `cluster` and `user` entry
 per osprey target and one context with the `target` name and as many extra